ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     severity="${x => x.severity}">
 </${this.icon}>
 <span>
-    ${x => x.label}
+    ${x => x.text}
 </span>`;
 ```

 ### Grouping

 Grouping will be based on the record value.
-The grouping header will display the rendered label along with the icon/spinner, if configured.
+The grouping header will display the rendered text along with the icon/spinner, if configured.

 For values that do not match any mapping, the group row will display only the count.
 This is considered invalid data from the table's perspective and should be fixed within the client application.